 Beyond Mobility: Planning Cities for People and Places

 Cities across the globe have been designed with a primary goal of moving people around quickly—and the costs are becoming ever more apparent.
-The consequences are measured in smoggy air basins, sprawling suburbs, unsafe pedestrian environments, and despite hundreds of billions of dollars in investments, a failure to stem traffic congestion.
-Every year our current transportation paradigm generates more than 1.25 million fatalities directly through traffic collisions.
-Worldwide, 3.2 million people died prematurely in 2010 because of air pollution, four times as many as a decade earlier.
-Instead of planning primarily for mobility, our cities should focus on the safety, health, and access of the people in them.
+The consequences are measured in smoggy air basins, sprawling suburbs, a failure to stem traffic congestion, and 1.25 million traffic fatalities each year.
+It is clear that change is needed.
+Instead of planning primarily for mobility, our cities should recalibrate planning and design to focus on the safety, health, and access of people in them.